 Research often shows social support as the most important factor for enabling individuals to buffer against and cope with many of life’s difficult situations.
 Now the latest research also shows that, in both difficult and normal times, social support is important in helping us pursue opportunities to develop and grow, and therefore to thrive.

 But few use social support well.
 This interactive presentation will help the audience become more confident and strategic in their use of social support by considering the types of support required for difficult times/to thrive and how to build an effective support network.

 This interactive presentation outlines the physiology of stress and discusses the link between nutrition and gut health with mental health.
 It will encourage the audience to reflect on their own diet and how it may be having a detrimental effect on mood and stress levels.
 Finally it will provide practical solutions for making small but significant changes to nutrient intake in order to improve stress responsiveness, mood, and cognitive performance.

 Many of us feel that we are stuck on a work rollercoaster with little or no control over what we do or how we do it.
 This can have a negative effect on our engagement, job satisfaction, performance and wellbeing.
 This workshop introduces the latest wellbeing concept from organizational psychology, ‘job crafting’.
 Job crafting encourages individuals to redesign their work by planning to seek challenges and resources, and to reduce demands.
 It also encourages individuals to consider how their work can better build in their strengths, passions and interests.

 How many cups have you had today?
 How many cups have been drunk across your organisation?
-Coffee is seen as more than a drink.
+Coffee is seen as much more than a drink.
 It wakes us up, keeps us going.
 It is a social force: it creates conversation, it units us.
-But what is the impact of drinking coffee on your health, your performance?
-This interactive workshop will help attendees consider how coffee affects us and how to ‘use’ it for best benefit.
+But what is the impact of drinking coffee on your health, your daily performance?
+This interactive workshop will help attendees consider how coffee affects them and how to ‘use’ it for best benefit.